rhegipatricio/The-Incredible-Liri/README.md

 02) SPOTIFY

 The command "spotify-this-song" will pull from the spotify API.
-The user must replace "--song title--" with an actual song title to get desired result.
+The user must replace "-song title-" with an actual song title to get desired result.

 ![](/images/05_spotify_command.png)